 There is a reason for that, and that is the secret of great feedback.
 By that I mean the secret of asking for feedback in order to receive highly useful feedback.
 How does that sound?

-Why is asking for feedback from many people asking for trouble?
+Why is asking many people for feedback, asking for trouble?

 What is the consequence of asking many people for generic feedback?

-How do you end up feedback that is highly useful?
+How do you end up with feedback that is highly useful?